 For current cost estimate information, see Cost to Attend the University of Oklahoma.

-All students pay resident tuition for each credit hour in which they are enrolled.
-In addition, all students who are not residents of Oklahoma must also pay non-resident tuition.
+Students pay resident tuition for each credit hour enrolled.
+In addition, students who are not residents of the state of Oklahoma must also pay non-resident tuition.
 See Tuition and Fees for details.

-Monthly statements will be prepared and emailed prior to the payment deadline.
-Failure to receive a statement will not exempt a student from late penalties.
-It is the student’s responsibility to determine their financial obligation and how it is to be met.
+Monthly statements are prepared and emailed prior to the payment deadline.
+Failure to receive a statement does not exempt a student from late penalties.
+It is the student's responsibility to determine their financial obligation and how it is to be met.

 eCheck (Electronically through your bank/debit account)